jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-01-java_jdk_troubleshooting.md

      echo %JAVA_HOME%
      ```

-If you've followed these steps carefully and in order, you should now be able to run the 'java --version' command and see the expected Java version information.
+If you've followed these steps carefully and in order, you should now be able to run the `java --version` command and see the expected Java version information.

 If, for any reason, you are still encountering issues, there might be other factors at play, such as conflicts with other software or potential system misconfigurations.
 In such cases, it might be helpful to seek assistance from someone with experience in troubleshooting software installation and environment variable issues.